cosmos/sdk-tutorials/ida-customizations/ida-course/LPs/week-0/index.md

 <HighlightBox type="info">

-All other Academy chapters will be displayed on this page starting **December 1st**.
+All other Academy chapters will be displayed on this page starting **May 18th**.

 </HighlightBox>